TheAtlasRepository/project-01/docs/README.md

-# ImageTopMap Documentation
+# ImageToMap Documentation

-Welcome to the docs, below you will find verious links to different topics, such as a general overview of the application and the work done, and more technical explanations of the layout of the system.
+Welcome to the docs for the ImageToMap project!
+Below you will find verious links to different topics, such as a general overview of the application and the work done, and more technical explanations of the layout of the system.

 ## General